 S-420 and Position Training

-Understand and demonstrate the IMT’s roles and responsibilities for development and maintenance of positive media and community relations.
+Understand and demonstrate the Incident Management Team’s role in developing and maintaining positive cooperator, partner, and community relations.

 Rich Schenck – Northeast NASF Representative, Connecticut DEEP – Forestry